matthieugras/Prime-Ubuntu-18.04/README.md

 # Notes

 You must have the nvidia drivers installed in your initramfs.
-This will be true if you have installed the standard Ubuntu nvidia-drivers but it will not be true if you done the standard ```prime-select intel```.
+This will be true if you have installed the standard Ubuntu nvidia-drivers but it will not be true if you did the standard ```prime-select intel```.
 See notes above.

 The first time you use sudo prime-select nvidia to change, you may get an error about a missing file